NRSeg: Noise-Resilient Learning for BEV Semantic Segmentation via Driving World Models: Experiment

 \textbf{Ablation on Different Text Settings:} The world model can generate synthetic data under diverse environments by modifying text inputs, which proves highly beneficial for cross-domain adaptation learning.
 In our study of day-night cross-domain adaptation, we systematically compare the effects of different text configurations on domain transfer performance.
 As quantitatively demonstrated in Table~\ref{tab:weather}, compared to official text containing mixed weather conditions, synthetic data generated exclusively under nighttime settings further improves the accuracy by $1.2\%$ in mIoU.

 \textbf{Ablation on the Perspective Mask Method:} The perspective consistency score is dependent on the accuracy of mask generation for synthetic data.
 Therefore, this section presents a comprehensive analysis of different mask models.
-As shown in Table~\ref{tab:masksel}, we compare the performance between Mask2Former~\cite{mask2former} and SAN~\cite{san} models, with the former demonstrating superior results in our study.
-The baseline is the UDA of $Boston\xrightarrow{} Singapore$ setting with the synthetic data from PerlDiff and MagicDrive.
-The Mask2Former model is trained on Cityscapes, a dataset specifically designed for autonomous driving scenarios, which is similar to the nuScenes dataset.
-Thus, the perspective pseudo-labels generated on nuScenes data exhibit higher accuracy, leading to more reliable perspective geometry consistency scores.
-Furthermore, we considered another scenario where the original real images corresponding to the synthetic data exist.
+As shown in Table~\ref{tab:masksel}, we compare the performance between Mask2Former~\cite{mask2former} and SAN~\cite{san} models.
+The baseline is the UDA of $Boston\xrightarrow{} Singapore$ setting with the synthetic data from PerlDiff and MagicDrive, where PGCM does not work. \lsy{Overall, the consistency scores derived from the masks generated by both pre-trained models can effectively mitigate noise issues and contribute to accuracy improvements.} Additionally, the Mask2Former model is trained on Cityscapes, a dataset specifically designed for autonomous driving scenarios, which is similar to the nuScenes dataset. \lsy{The SAN model focuses on generalization capabilities under open-vocabulary conditions.
+Therefore, our analysis indicates that the pre-trained Mask2Former model, which focuses on traffic data, generates more precise pseudo-labels.} Furthermore, we considered another scenario where the original real images corresponding to the synthetic data exist.
 In this case, reference masks can also be generated using real images and a semantic segmentation model.
 The results show comparable performance to that obtained using BEV mask projection.